Want to make marketing your music way easier by improving your songwriting techniques?

 Are you going to call the producer, call the singer, book the studio, then record the changes and have it emailed to you?
 That’s a lot.

-Don’t get me wrong, working with a topliner is great, especially someone who can “sang,” but for certain opportunities you won’t have time for that.
+Don’t get me wrong, working with a topliner is great, especially for someone who can “sang,” but for certain opportunities, you won’t have time for that.

 5. Stay Productive, Not Busy

 As simple as it sounds, this last step is the most difficult to achieve.
 Staying busy and staying productive are not the same.
 Busy work is tedious and time consuming with no guaranteed results.
 To be a successful songwriter or producer you should constantly be working on new material and various projects to maximize your opportunities.